JamesYFC/SUSMachine/README.md

 ### Manual

-There are many cases where making checks in one of the update methods may be inconvenient or costly.

-There is a manual `SetState` method for the cases where automatic transitions aren't worth it.
+There is a manual `SetState` method for any cases that event support and update checks don't cover.

 ```cs
 UnityEvent someEvent;